jamessonbros/discoveryseakayak.com/wp/wp-content/plugins/backupwordpress/readme.txt

 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Changelog ==

+#### 2.4.2

+* In WordPress Multisite the backups admin page is now located in Network admin instead of the wp-admin of the main site.
+* Fixed an issue with the new intercom support integration that could cause loading the backups page to timeout
+* Fixed 3 stray PHP warnings.
+* BackUpWordPress will now always be loaded before any BackUpWordPress Extensions.
+* Fixed an issue that could cause a long modal (excludes) to show underneath the WP admin bar.

 #### 2.4.1